Opinion: Bob Dole's efforts to prevent the genocide of Bosnians, remembered

 But Bob Dole saw the "ethnic cleansing," as Serbian leaders called it, of Muslim and mixed-ethnic people of Bosnia, and was reminded of Nazi Germany's genocide of Jews, and the oppression of millions more.

-Decades later, Republican Senator Bob Dole brought together a bipartisan Senate coalition, including Democrat Joe Biden of Delaware, that called to lift the United Nations arms embargo against Bosnia.
+Decades later, Republican Sen. Bob Dole brought together a bipartisan Senate coalition, including Democrat Joe Biden of Delaware, that called to lift the United Nations arms embargo against Bosnia.

 The embargo was intended to keep more guns from coming into a conflict zone.
 In reality, it allowed Serbian forces to turn the guns, rockets and tanks they already had from the old Yugoslav army against Bosnian Muslims, Croats and mixed-ethnic people.